Spying on the prior of the number of data clusters and the partition distribution in Bayesian cluster analysis: Induced prior on the partitions

-The calculation of the number of singletons is based on the functional $\psi(N_j)= \vmathbb{1}_{\{N_j = 1\}}$, where $\vmathbb{1}$ is the indicator function.
+\end{linenomath*} where $j\neq \ell$. \paragraph{Number of singletons.} The calculation of the number of singletons is based on the functional $\psi(N_j)= \vmathbb{1}_{\{N_j = 1\}}$, where $\vmathbb{1}$ is the indicator function.
 The prior mean and variance are straightforward to calculate by plugging the functional into Equations~\eqref{EFUN} and \eqref{VFUN}.